jackgalloway/Google-reCAPTCHA-Control-for-PSWebEnrolment/README.md

 Note: This code is custom and is not related in any way to Advanced Computer Software.
 Please do not contact them for support relating to this control.

+# I'd like to report a bug, how can I do this?
+Please log your bug using the 'Issues' tab in GitHub.

 # How do I use this?

 1. Create your Google reCAPTCHA Site & Secret API Keys by visiting: https://www.google.com/recaptcha/admin.
 This control will not function correctly without valid reCAPTCHA API keys.